Skip to main content

 HOA Landscaping Violations in Florida: Rules, Fines & How to Fix Them

-In Florida, landscaping is the single most common source of HOA violations — by a wide margin.
-The state's near-year-round growing season means lawns, hedges, and weeds can go from tidy to “in violation” in a single week, especially through the summer rainy season in Palm Beach County.
-Understanding what gets cited and how to fix it fast is the difference between a quick mow and a stack of $100-a-day fines.
+Fix most HOA landscaping violations in Florida by mowing, trimming, weeding, or re-mulching the same day, photographing the result, and notifying the HOA in writing — nearly none of these fixes require ARC approval.
+Landscaping is the single most common source of HOA violations in the state, by a wide margin: the near-year-round growing season means lawns, hedges, and weeds can go from tidy to “in violation” in a single week, especially through the summer rainy season in Palm Beach County.

-This guide breaks down the landscaping rules Florida HOAs enforce most, how to resolve each type of violation quickly, and how to keep your yard off the radar.
+This guide breaks down the landscaping rules Florida HOAs enforce most, tree-trimming and irrigation issues that go beyond a simple mow, how to resolve each type of violation quickly, and how to keep your yard off the radar year-round.

 Why Landscaping Tops the Violation List in Florida